kursor1337/KTensorFlow/README.md

 ```

 ## Library development plan
-* Add Compose Resources extensions
-* Add support for NPU (CoreML on iOS and NNAPI/QNN on Android)
 * Add utils for media and text processing

 If you have any other suggestions, feel free to create an issue, I'd love to hear your thoughts!